Rafaellinos/learning_react/Complete-React-Developer-in-2022/notes.md

 # lifecicle of app
 - componentDidMount => runs the code inside the function whenever the component mounts
-- mounting is the first time when the lifecicli started
+- mounting is the first time when the lifecicli started WARNING -> Becarefull with componentDidMount, when u update the state, the render will be called again
+- construtor -> render -> componentDidMount -> (if state gets update -> re-render)